Amplifying Underrepresented Voices: Leading Literary Opportunities for BIPOC Writers, Editors, and Publishers

 Award Deadline: Annually (varies)

-Prize Amount: Full retreat experience
+Prize Amount: Full Retreat Experience

 Know of Other Literary Awards or Agencies Championing Diverse Authors?